Events in Japan

 Ningyocho 人形町 (means doll town) in Nihonbashi is a commercial and cultural district with a 400-year history back to Edo period, flourished with Kabuki theaters and Japanese puppet shows.
 During the Ningyouichi doll market, many stalls line along Ningyocho Street.

 Sawara-no Taisai is a traditional festival held in Sawara, a natural waterway district, known for the cherished old townscape.
-With a 300-year history, Sawara Taisai has been designated as a significant intangible folk cultural asset of Japan.
+With a 300-year history or more, Sawara Taisai has been designated as a significant intangible folk cultural asset of Japan.

-A large event for traditional festival performances.
+A large event featuring traditional festival-performances.
 Mikoshi (portable Shinto shrines) and the groups of bearers across Tokyo area will take part and show their performance.

 Yabusame is the art of shooting arrows on horseback, performed as a traditional ceremony that derives from horse riding exercises for Samurai warriors.